Thiago-Levi/Exerc-cios---C---URI/README.md

-# Exercícios CShar no pURI
+# Exercícios CSharp no pURI